readthedocs/readthedocs.org/docs/dev/docs.rst

 As one might expect,
 the documentation for Read the Docs is built using Sphinx and hosted on Read the Docs.
-The docs are kept in the ``docs/`` directory at the top of the source tree.
+The docs are kept in the ``docs/`` directory at the top of the source tree, and are divided into developer and user-facing documentation.

 Contributing through the Github UI
 ----------------------------------